sigpwned/jackson-modules-java-17-sealed-classes/README.md

 `jackson-modules-java17-sealed-classes` is a [Jackson](https://github.com/FasterXML/jackson) module that adds improved support for polymorphic serialization of Java 17 sealed classes.

+This implementation was [merged](https://github.com/FasterXML/jackson-databind/pull/5025) upstream into jackson-databind proper for [release 3.0.0-rc2](https://cowtowncoder.medium.com/jackson-3-0-0-rc2-minor-update-593306f89e2c#10b4).
+So as of Jackson 3.x, this module is now obsolete!
+I will continue to maintain for Jackson 2.x.

 ## Goals

 * Add improved support for polymorphic serialization of Java 17 sealed classes